rbdl/rbdl-toolkit/README.md

 To load a model animation the AnimationPlugin needs to be active. *rbdl-toolkit* does not support the custom file header format used by Meshup.
 So you will need to use a standart csv format.

+# Extras
+In the extra folders are some python skripts that might be usefull when converting models from meshup to rbdl-toolkit.